The Robert H. N. Ho Family Foundation Dissertation Fellowships in Buddhist Studies - ACLS

 • Pursuit of the PhD degree at an accredited university anywhere in the world.

-• ABD (All But Dissertation) status or equivalent by April 15, 2025.
+• Applicants must have ABD (All But Dissertation) status or equivalent by April 15, 2026.
 ABD status indicates completion of all doctorate coursework requirements and comprehensive exams for a PhD degree.
 Upon reaching ABD status, PhD students become PhD candidates and focus on research and writing of a dissertation and defending a doctoral thesis.
-ACLS will require final round applicants to obtain official university confirmations in Spring 2025.

 • The application must be written in English by the applicant.